-Capital transfer of €500,000 or more to be applied to the incorporation of companies with a head office in Portugal, combined with the creation of five permanent jobs.
-This value may also be applied to invest in the increase of share capital of a company already incorporated, combined with creating or maintaining jobs, with a minimum of five permanent employees and for a minimum period of three years.
+- investments in real estate as support for investment funds that reinvest in real estate). - Capital transfer of €500,000 or more to be applied to incorporating companies with a head office in Portugal, combined with the creation of five permanent jobs.
+This value may also be applied to investing in the increase of share capital of a company already incorporated, combined with creating at least five permanent jobs or maintaining jobs at least 10 jobs, (with a minimum of five permanent employees) and for a minimum of three years.